PufferFinance/website-docs/docs/unifi-avs-protocol.md

 #### Claiming Rewards

 Rewards will be distributed for each validator on the L2.
-Validators will be able to claim their rewards by setting a claimer address on the rewards contract by signing an EIP-712 transaction.
+Validators will be able to claim their rewards by setting a claimer address on the rewards contract by signing an EIP-712 hash with their BLS validator key.

 Rewards will be calculated based on the successful participation of the validators in the preconfirmations during each reward period.